Leica M Typ 240 vs Panasonic FZ80

 - More modern: Reflects 4 years and 3 months of technical progress since the M Typ 240 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the FZ80 comes out slightly ahead of the M Typ 240 (14 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the FZ80 emerges as the winner of the match-up (15 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the M Typ 240 or the FZ80 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.